richi2666/cordova-plugin-powermanagement/README.md

 window.powerManagement.addAppToBatteryWhitelist(function() {
 	console.log('A dialog has popped up asking you to accept adding the app to the whitelist.');
 }, function() {
-	console.log('Failed to add the app to the device's battery optimization whitelist.');
+	console.log('Failed to add the app to the device\'s battery optimization whitelist.');
 });
 ```